Itsnoby/NUnitReporter_stub/README.md

 NUnitReporter_stub
 ==================

-This project will be an extension for reports generation with NUnit.
+This will be an extension for reports generation with NUnit.